-At the start of the 20th century, China’s natural and political landscapes were in flux.
+At the start of the twentieth century, China’s natural and political landscapes were in flux.
 Natural disasters – floods and droughts, famines and other catastrophes – occurred with alarming frequency.
-Between 1876 and 1879, 9–13 million Chinese died in the deadliest drought-induced famine in China’s history.
-Within 20 years, famine hit again, and 20 years later, China would lose another half a million people in yet another North China Famine.
+Between 1876 and 1879, nine million to thirteen million Chinese died in the deadliest drought-induced famine in China’s history.
+Within twenty years, famine hit again, and twenty years later, China would lose another half million people in yet another north China Famine.
 This dire situation was exacerbated by round upon round of civil violence as China’s leaders and common people experimented with alternatives to the ancient dynastic system.
-The quasi-religious Taiping Rebellion (1850–1865) left 20–30 million Chinese dead in history’s most lethal civil war.
+The quasi-religious Taiping Rebellion (1850–65) left twenty to thirty million Chinese dead in history’s most lethal civil war.
 Internal unrest did not stop there.
 Uprisings – religious, political, and economic – continued across the centuries’ divide.
-China’s 1911 Revolution brought down the Qing Dynasty (1644–1911), but did not end the struggle for political power in China.
+China’s 1911 Revolution brought down the Qing Dynasty (1644–1911) but did not end the struggle for political power in China.
 Imperialism and geopolitics encroached on China, and these escalating external threats worsened domestic volatility.
-Poverty, political instability, social conflict, and increased mortality became the norm for many Chinese, over 90% of whom were rural peasants.
+Poverty, political instability, social conflict, and increased mortality became the norm for many Chinese, over 90 percent of whom were rural peasants.

 This litany of catastrophe and death was highlighted in vivid portrayals in China’s print media, usually through words and increasingly, in images.
-These were produced to warn, to inform, to memorialize, and to solicit aid, mostly among China’s elite, an educated minority who comprised less than ten percent of China’s population.
-China’s print culture went back to the eighth century CE, fostering the circulation of printed material, including official news gazettes, novels, histories, genealogies, letters, poetry, pornography, classical literature and exhortatory pamphlets.
-Paper had been invented in China in the Later Han Dynasty (25–220 CE), and woodblock printing in the Sui (589–618) and Tang (618–907).
+These were produced to warn, to inform, to memorialize, and to solicit aid, mostly among China’s elite, an educated minority who comprised less than 10 percent of China’s population.
+China’s print culture went back to the eighth century ce, fostering the circulation of printed material, including official news gazettes, novels, histories, genealogies, letters, poetry, pornography, classical literature, and exhortatory pamphlets.
+Paper had been invented in China in the Later Han Dynasty (25–220 ce), and woodblock printing in the Sui (589–618) and Tang (618–907).

 Traditionally, Chinese print technologies had been used in the service of philanthropy, and vivid imagery played a significant role.
-As early as 1594, a Confucian official submitted a report to the Emperor about a famine in his province, illustrated by 14 woodblock pictures of his constituents’ suffering.
+As early as 1594, a Confucian official submitted a report to the emperor about a famine in his province, illustrated by fourteen woodblock pictures of his constituents’ suffering.
 The pictures – successful in their mission – were meant to move the Wanli emperor and his court women to open their purses for famine relief.
 This use of illustration to move hearts surfaced repeatedly in China’s elite circles.
 Another famous example came in 1864 at the end of the Taiping Rebellion.
-Confucian scholar Yu Zhi produced a pamphlet called “A Man of Iron’s Tears for Jiangnan,” featuring 42 images directed at raising money for refugee relief in the Southern Yangtze area.
-These illustrations ranged from scenes of decapitation and cannibalism to utopian images of Southeast China rebuilt and Confucian order restored.
+Confucian scholar Yu Zhi produced a pamphlet called A Man of Iron’s Tears for Jiangnan, featuring forty-two images directed at raising money for refugee relief in the southern Yangtze area.
+These illustrations ranged from scenes of decapitation and cannibalism to utopian images of southeast China rebuilt and Confucian order restored.
 Yu Zhi’s influential work became an inspiration for future philanthropists, and in the Great North China Famine of 1876, philanthropists intentionally cribbed both the name of his pamphlet and many of his illustrative tropes for a deliberately similar charitable appeal.
-The 1878 version of “Tears from Iron” inspired a front-page article in the Chinese-language, Chinese circulation newspaper Shenbao, particularly for its use of images.
+The 1878 version of Tears from Iron inspired a front-page article in the Chinese-language, Chinese circulation newspaper Shenbao, particularly for its use of images.
 “Why use [these images] to encourage donations for each province afflicted with flood and drought?
 Because, though there have been many articles written to encourage relief, only the literate can understand them.”
 The power of the image was apparent to all, whether they were reading the accompanying prose or simply viewing the pictures.
 Thus well before the spread of photography in China, the image was already in service to humanitarian goals.

 Helping Others, Chinese Style